 Tangled up with addiction

 Addiction and co-occurring disorders may both contribute to each other.
 Those with antisocial personality disorder, for example, may be more likely to abuse alcohol.
 In turn, alcohol abuse may make the disorder worse, as it makes users less likely to control their antisocial behaviors.
+This creates a downward spiral that leads to tragic outcomes unless professional treatment is sought.

 Why Is It Important to Understand Co-Occurring Illnesses?